technofocus-pte/amlmlopsdepth/Lab 6/Lab6.md

     ![A screenshot of a computer program Description automatically generated](./media/image36.png)

-3. A few minutes after the above cell is executed, a notification appears with the message, **Endpoint deployment in progress**.
-This will take around 10 minutes to complete.
-Check the status using the **job details** link in the notification.

-    ![A picture containing text, screenshot, font Description automatically generated](./media/image37.png)

 4. Execute the next cell to create the deployment.

     ![A picture containing text, screenshot, line, font Description